-Evangelizing their organic, chlorine-free merino wool socks along with support to organizations like The Conservation Alliance and John Muir Trust—both important forces in the world of … Continue reading
+Evangelizing their organic, chlorine-free merino wool socks along with support to organizations like The Conservation Alliance and John Muir Trust—both important forces in the world of keeping the outdoors out-of-doors—they live their … Continue reading

 Now a reality, the SnowXu folding snowshoes—once only a dream for entrepreneur Deb Kreutzer—dynamically expand the reach and sport of snowshoeing.

-From the historic days of … Continue reading
+From the historic days of Snowshoe Thompson and his big wooden sleds come these light, snazzy and easily transportable … Continue reading

 FLASH!
 Hurry, Hurry, Hurry!
 Rearrange your schedule!
 Saturday, March 3, 2013 is the previously secret Jenkins Mountain Snowshoe Stampede.
 Our forward recon guy, doubling as the Athletic Director and Cross Country Coach at Paul Smith’s College—just call him “Dean of … Continue reading

 Completing the Tuscobia Winter Ultras on snowshoes—their shortest option, 35 miles—taught me a good lesson: throw away my shoe covers, start over.
 I chose Pearl Izumi’s Elite Barrier Shoe Covers.

 Ostensibly for bikes, the cover works perfectly for a snowshoer … Continue reading

 The view of racer No. 106 remains the same: watching his Easton Snowshoes kick up a cloud of flakes as he leads the way.
 It is only on the short two-way segment connecting the figure-8 course a snowshoer has a … Continue reading